 Types of Business at a Glance

-What Are the Most Common Types of Business?
+What is the Most Popular Type of Business?

 This graph from the Tax Foundation shows the number of each type of business found in the U.S. in 2010: